-Gross profit as a percentage of net sales improved for the three months ended March 31, 2018 compared to the same period in 2017 with margins benefiting from pricing and higher production levels partially offset by increased material costs and foreign exchange impacts.
-Production hours increased in both Europe and North America in response to increased demand in those regions during the three months ended March 31, 2018, while production hours decreased in the South American region.
-We recorded approximately \$0.8 million of stock compensation expense within cost of goods sold during the three months ended March 31, 2018 compared to approximately \$0.6 million for the comparable period in 2017, as is more fully explained below and in Note 3 to our Condensed Consolidated Financial Statements.
+Gross profit as a percentage of net sales was relatively flat for the three months ended June 30, 2018 compared to the same period in 2017.
+Gross profit as a percentage of net sales improved for the six months ended June 30, 2018 compared to the same period in 2017, with margins benefiting from pricing and higher production levels, partially offset by increased material costs and negative transactional foreign exchange impacts.
+Production hours increased in both Europe and North America in response to increased demand in those regions during the three and six months ended June 30, 2018, while production hours decreased in the South American region.
+Overall, production hours increased slightly on a global basis during both the three and six months ended June 30, 2018 as compared to the same periods in 2017.
+We recorded approximately \$1.1 million and \$1.9 million of stock compensation expense within cost of goods sold during the three and six months ended June 30, 2018, respectively, compared to approximately \$1.0 million and \$1.6 million for the comparable periods in 2017, as is more fully explained below and in Note 3 to our Condensed Consolidated Financial Statements.